Emmanuelkimutai/alx-low_level_programming/0x0E-structures_typedef/README.md

-A new type struct dog
+A new type struct dog with char *name, float age, char *owner A function that initializes a variable of type struct dog